rovelstars/discord-list/README.md

 - Keep your repository open source, with the same license.
 - Link our repository on the website.
+- Therefore, you should not edit the footer, or we will take down your deployment.

 # Setup
 1. Fill in the envs